 Complementary approach: These models work best as reasoning partners for architects and developers.
 They excel at helping you think through complex problems and evaluate different approaches.

 Code snippet generation: While not as powerful as dedicated coding tools like Cursor, these LLMs can efficiently generate smaller code snippets and solutions to targeted problems.
 If you don’t have access to specialized coding tools, they provide a decent alternative for simpler coding tasks.
-Cursor 3.7 and Grok really shine the spotlight on code-related questions and reasoning.
+Claude 3.7 and Grok really shine the spotlight on code-related questions and reasoning.

 What sets it apart from every other tool on this list is its architecture.
 Claude Code is not an IDE plugin or an autocomplete layer.
 It can understand requirements, plan tasks, write code, and assist in testing, making it highly effective for complex, end-to-end workflows.